Petrosz007/msc-thesis/chapters/graph_reduction.typ

 3. If we have N nodes which all have edges between them, so it is a complete graph, they can be reduced down to one node.
 This comes from 1. and 2., because we only lose edges where not all nodes have edges to that node, but because we have a complete graph we don't lose edges.
 4. We can freely reduce nodes where after joining we retain all the edges.

 *Hypothesis:* There is an optimal way to reduce an asyclic component of nodes.
 The optimal way is to start joining nodes "from the edges", meaning, from nodes which only have one edge.
-We can trace back all acyclic components to the example with 4 nodes joined in a line:
+We can trace back all acyclic components to the example with 4 nodes joined in a line in @optimal_join and @not_optimal_join.

-#align(center, figure([
-  #image("../graphs/circo/lossy_o.dot.png")
-  #image("../graphs/circo/lossy_oa1.dot.png")
-  #image("../graphs/circo/lossy_oa2.dot.png")
-], caption: [Optimal join]))

-#align(center, figure([
-  #image("../graphs/circo/lossy_o.dot.png")
-  #image("../graphs/circo/lossy_ob1.dot.png")
-  #image("../graphs/circo/lossy_ob2.dot.png", width: 70%)
-], caption: [Not optimal join]))

-In the first example we're first joining edges from the ends.
+In the @optimal_join we're first joining edges from the ends.
 This means, that we only lose one edge when joining.
-In the second example, when we are joining in the middle, we lose two edges.
+In @not_optimal_join, when we are joining in the middle, we lose two edges.
 This is why my hypothesis is, that joining from the edges is a good strategy.

 As we can see, we can reduce the same starting point to either 2 or 3 three nodes in the end.
 This means, that there will always be an optimal solution to this problem, and suboptimal ones.